-- (a) Upon recognition, the Tribe and the union will negotiate in good faith for a collective bargaining agreement covering bargaining unit employees represented by the union. - (b) Except where the union has made the written offer set forth in Section 7(b), if collective bargaining negotiations result in impasse, the union shall have the right to strike.
-Strike-related picketing shall not be conducted on Indian lands as defined in 25 U.S.C. § 2703(4).

-(c) Where the union makes the offer set forth in Section 7(b), if collective bargaining negotiations result in impasse, the matter shall be resolved as set forth in Section 13(c).
+- (a) Upon recognition, the Tribe and the union will negotiate in good faith for a collective bargaining agreement covering bargaining unit employees represented by the union. - (b) If collective bargaining negotiations result in impasse, the union shall have the right to strike.
+No strike-related picketing may be conducted on the Tribe's Indian lands as defined in 25 U.S.C. § 2703(4). - (c) Where the union makes the offer set forth in Section 7(b), if collective bargaining negotiations result in impasse, the matter shall be resolved as set forth in Section 13(c).